kingzamzon/docs/docs/sdk/authentication/session-sigs/intro.md

 An `AuthSig` is an [ERC-5573](https://eips.ethereum.org/EIPS/eip-5573) Sign-In with Ethereum Capabilities message.
 It specifies the authorized Lit Resources and Lit Abilities of the session.

-The `AuthSig` allows Lit nodes to verify your authorization to perform requested actions, such as decrypting data, signing transactions with a PKP, or transferring PKP ownership.
+The `AuthSig` allows Lit nodes to verify your authorization to perform actions like decrypting data, signing transactions with a PKP, or executing Lit Actions.
 When you make a request, each Lit node checks your `AuthSig` to confirm that your request aligns with the capabilities you previously defined.
 This ensures that only authorized users can perform specific actions within the Lit network.
 This authentication system maintains the security and integrity of the Lit network.

 For detailed explanations of this setup, please refer to our [Security Considerations](../security.md) page.